dabreegster/odjitter/README.md

                 geo_code1]

             --output-path <OUTPUT_PATH>
-                The path to a GeoJSON file where the disaggregated output will be written
+                The path to a GeoJSON file where the output will be written

             --rng-seed <RNG_SEED>
                 By default, the output will be different every time the tool is run, based on a